BakedGuysDev/SwissKnife/README.md

 ## Downloads

 There are no public downloads of stable versions.
-The plugin is made just for one server which is Egirls Nation.
 There may be some in the future however.
 If that will be the case you'll find them in the releases tab.